energy-analytics-project/energy-dashboard/docs/howto.md

 conda activate edc-cli
 ```

-Ok, we are ready to create a notebook!
+Ok, we are ready to play with data!

-## Create a Jupyter Notebook
+## Play With Data!

 ### Overiew